Sweet and Sour Chicken Balls

 To me, the only way to eat sweet and sour chicken is with a bowl of rice.

-Whether it’s steamed or stir-fried, white, brown, or black, it doesn’t matter.
+Whether it’s steamed or stir-fried, white or brown, it doesn’t matter.
 Sweet and sour chicken and rice are the ultimate pair.

 If you want a light snack, though, you also can’t go wrong eating it solo.
 Sweet and sour chicken balls make a perfect game day treat!